 Royal Botanic Garden Edinburgh

-After a satisfying lunch, if you keep walking along Howard Street, you’ll find the illustrious Royal Botanic Garden Edinburgh.
+After a satisfying lunch, keep walking along Howard Street and you’ll find the illustrious Royal Botanic Garden Edinburgh.
 Thousands of plants and flowers are carefully curated in this peaceful and vast city centre garden space.
 If you love botanical gardens, then you’ll easily spend a good few hours here.

-We’re heading on to Leith now, so head back onto the Water of Leith Walkway (pay attention, because it’s not the same spot where you arrived in Canonmills, use the crossings and take the Warriston Road entrance, which is slightly staggered to the right)
+We’re making our way to the popular neighbourhood of Leith now.
+Head back onto the Water of Leith Walkway (pay attention, because it’s not the same spot where you arrived in Canonmills).
+Use the crossing and take the Warriston Road entrance, which is slightly staggered to the right.

 The Royal Yacht Britannia

-While in Leith, if you love peeking into the lives of royalty, then a visit to The Royal Yacht Britannia is an absolute must.
-As Queen Elizabeth II's former floating palace, it was a luxurious hideaway, but also has a fascinating history in its own right.
+If you love peeking into the lives of royalty, then a visit to The Royal Yacht Britannia is an absolute must.
+As Queen Elizabeth II’s former floating palace, it was a luxurious hideaway, but also has a fascinating history.

 Dining in Leith

-If you can’t tear yourself away from Leith and fancy some lovely food, the shore has some fantastic options like The Roseleaf and The Kings Wark.
-If you’re after something with more finesse, the Shore has not one but two Michelin star restaurants, Martin Wishart and The Kitchin.
+If you can’t tear yourself away from Leith and fancy some lovely food, the area has some fantastic options like The Roseleaf and The Kings Wark.
+If you’re after something with more finesse, Leith has not one but three Michelin star restaurants, Martin Wishart, The Kitchin and Heron.

-And this is where we leave you, intrepid explorer.
-Your legs are tired, your belly is full, and your wallet is (most likely) empty, but we’re sure your hearts are full of happiness from a weekend brimming with amazing Edinburgh adventures.
+And this concludes your weekend in Edinburgh!
+Your legs are tired, your belly is full, and your wallet is (most likely) empty, but we’re sure your heart is filled with happiness from a weekend brimming with amazing adventures.